Things to Do in Bowness on Windermere

 There’s also plenty of lovely cafes and restaurants to take the weight off your feet too, as well as a selection of the usual high street stores.

-These are just some of the things to see and do during your stay in Bowness-on-Windermere, but there’s so much more to see in the surrounding towns and villages, such as the adjoining town of Windermere, as well as Ambleside, Kendal, Grizedale, Newby Bridge and more.
+These are just some of the things to see and do during your stay in Bowness-on-Windermere, but there’s so much more to see in the surrounding towns and villages, such as the adjoining town of Windermere.
+There’s also plenty of things to do in Ambleside, Kendal, Grizedale, Newby Bridge and more.